 Ros joins the Trust with extensive experience of the heritage and tourism sector.
 She has managed a wide variety of historic houses, gardens, coast and countryside for both English Heritage and the National Trust.
 Most recently this included English Heritage’s flagship property, Dover Castle, and then a varied portfolio of London properties.
 In addition Ros was part of the project team that relocated and opened the new Design Museum in Kensington.
 In her spare time she is a keen canoeist and paddle boarder enjoying time on the water here and abroad.

 Adnan has worked in local government, regeneration and economic development for over 20 years.
 Until March 2012, Adnan was Chief Executive of Urban Living – which was one of ten national Housing Market Pathfinders.
 Adnan has also founded and led many non-governmental and voluntary organisations at local, European and international levels.
 In April 2012, he started a social enterprise initiative that seeks to improve leadership and service delivery in local government and civil society.
-In addition to this he is currently Chief Executive of the British Muslim Heritage Centre in Manchester.
+In addition to this, and before joining the Trust, Adnan was Chief Executive of the British Muslim Heritage Centre in Manchester.

 Sean McGinley, grew up in Yorkshire and started his waterways career 16 years ago in the North East Region before moving to the East Midlands where his management has included the Chesterfield, Grantham and Erewash canals as well as the River Trent and other waterways.
 Sean is a chartered civil engineer with a passion for the waterways and volunteering.
 He has previously volunteered in Africa overseeing the planning and construction of roads.
 He is a keen cyclist and is married with two children.